MicrosoftDocs/sdk-api/sdk-api-src/content/tapi3if/nn-tapi3if-itstream.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - ITStream
+ - tapi3if/ITStream
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Tapi3if.h
 api_name:
  - ITStream
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # ITStream interface

 ## -description

 The
 <b>ITStream</b> interfaces expose methods that allow an application to retrieve information on a stream; to start, pause, or stop the stream; to select or unselect terminals on a stream; and to obtain a list of terminals selected on the stream.
 The following methods create the